 Have you been putting off foot surgery because you’re worried about the risks and lengthy recovery process?
 If so, you may want to consider a minimally invasive option.
-At Lincoln Park Podiatry in Lincoln Park and Lake View in Chicago, Illinois, Dr. Debra Young and Dr. Michael Williams regularly perform minimally invasive foot surgery on men and women alike.
+At Lincoln Park Podiatry in Lincoln Park and Lake View in Chicago, Illinois, Dr. Michael Williams regularly performs minimally invasive foot surgery on men and women alike.
 To learn more about these state-of-the-art treatments, request a consultation by calling or clicking today.

 Minimally invasive foot surgery is a type of orthopedic surgery performed with tiny incisions, very small surgical instruments, and little or no stitching.